Keep your valuable WordPress website, its media and database backed up to Dropbox in minutes with this sleek, easy to use plugin.

 In short, this is a feature! :-)

-The database is backed up into two files named '[database name]-backup-core.sql' and '[database name]-backup-plugins.sql'.
-These files will be will be found at the path 'wp-content/backups' within the App folder of your Dropbox.
+The database is backed up into a file named '[database name]-backup.sql' and can be found at the path 'wp-content/backups' within the App folder of your Dropbox.

 In order to save time and bandwidth the plugin only uploads files that have changed since the last backup.
 The only exception is your SQL dump file that will be uploaded every time.